 Myth #1: Strategy Precedes Branding In fact, they’re two sides of the same proverbial coin.
 Brand is the public face of strategy.
 Without a sound strategy, branding is just storytelling; fun, but too easily disconnected from organizational value.
 Without a strong brand, strategy is too easily an academic exercise; interesting, but not engaging to stakeholders.

 Myth #2: “Culture Eats Strategy for Breakfast.”
-With all due respect to the inimitable Peter Drucker, in fact, culture and strategy are inextricably connected.
-Yes, strictly speaking, a strong culture can move an organization in a different direction than the best laid plans.
-But effective organizational cultures are a central manifestation of organizational strategy.
+Respect to the inimitable Peter Drucker: it’s true, the best laid plans collapse in the face of a culture that’s unable (or unwilling) to implement them.
+So culture and strategy are inextricably connected.
+Effective organizational cultures are a central manifestation of organizational strategy.
 You can’t have one without the other, and when they’re both present, the one plus one can very much equal three.

 Myth #3: Strategy Precedes Implementation To resolve complex problems, we must learn on the fly.
 Building an early stage or growth venture is itself a complex problem.
 So are many of the great challenges that social impact organizations aim to meet.
 So first inquire, then sense the nature of the challenge at hand, then prioritize activities, and then respond—and then start over.
 This approach won’t fit neatly into convenient annual planning cycles.
 Strategy and implementation are one and the same, simultaneous and mutually reinforcing.

 Books & Other References